rhregalado/rhregalado.github.io/_essays/essay3.md

 title: "A Pantheon of Muses"
 date: 2022-07-05
 permalink: /essays/muses
-excerpt: '<b>[ESSAY]</b> In this essay, though, I speak of the Muses not as distant, abstract figures summoned by the sheer labor of imagination; but as living, breathing presences.
+excerpt: '<b>[ESSAY]</b> In this essay, I speak of the Muses not as distant, abstract figures summoned by the sheer labor of imagination; but as living, breathing presences.
 Where tradition counts nine, I have met six.
 I will enumerate them in the order they appeared: Uki, Pan, Sun, Ryu, Oni, and Red.
 To others, they might’ve seemed like ordinary human presences, unremarkable in the flow of daily rhythm, but to myself, each carries a quiet, transcendental power, in ways I am still learning to understand.
 This essay is, in many ways, an extended reflection on a thought I first shared in a tweet on X (formerly Twitter).
 Allow me to extend that narrative here and recollect my encounters with them, and how through their presence, I was transformed.'
 ---

 <div style="text-align: justify;">